madkins23/gardepro/README.md

 # GardePro

-GardePro renames and moves jpg and mp4 files from GardePro deer cameras.
+GardePro renames and moves JPG and MP4 files from GardePro deer cameras.

 ## Background